bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   <li>search</li>
 </ul>

-HTML5 introduced a handful of new structural elements which commonly match up against the document structure and landmark roles.
-Exactly how these roles match up against specific elements may be seen below.
-Please notice, the header and footer elements do not have an implied role, and the acceptable roles for these elements may only be used <b>once</b> per page.
-That said, if you have multiple header and footer elements on a page the banner and contentinfo roles should be applied on the elements directly tied to the document from a top level perspective, not elements nested within other regions of the document structure.
+<p>HTML5 introduced a handful of new structural elements which commonly
+match up against the document structure and landmark roles.
+Exactly how these roles match up against specific elements may be seen below.</p>

+<p>Please notice, the header and footer elements do not have an implied role, and
+the acceptable roles for these elements may only be used <b>once</b> per page.
+That said, if you have multiple header and footer elements on a page the banner and contentinfo roles should be applied on the elements directly tied to the document from a top level perspective, not elements nested within other regions of the document structure.</p>

 | Element | Implied Role  | Acceptable Roles                        |